GCSE English Literature: An Inspector Calls

 Dramatic Techniques

-Priestley employs various dramatic techniques to enhance the play's impact:
+Priestley employs various dramatic techniques to enhance the impact of the play:

-An Inspector Calls remains a powerful exploration of social issues that are still relevant today.
-Its themes of responsibility, class, and morality encourage audiences to reflect on their own roles within society.
+In conclusion, An Inspector Calls remains a powerful exploration of social issues that are still relevant today.
+Its themes of responsibility, class, and morality encourage audiences to reflect on their own societal roles.

 Related topics: